-The celebrated story of the PCP Theorem is well-known; still we provide a brief overview and refer the interested reader to the account in [114, Sec.
-2.6.2] (partially reproduced in the chapter notes of [118, Chap.
+The celebrated story of the PCP Theorem is well-known; still we provide a brief overview of this story and refer the interested reader to the account in [127, Sec.
+2.6.2] (partially reproduced in the chapter notes of [131, Chap.
 9]).

-The PCP model was suggested by Fortnow, Rompel, and Sipser [108] as a model capturing the power of the (related) model of multi-prover interactive proofs, which was introduced by Ben-Or, Goldwasser, Kilian and Wigderson [39] as a generalization of the model of interactive proofs (introduced by Goldwasser, Micali and Rackoff [148]).
+The PCP model was suggested by Fortnow, Rompel, and Sipser [118] as a model capturing the power of the (related) model of multi-prover interactive proofs, which was introduced by Ben-Or, Goldwasser, Kilian and Wigderson [43] as a generalization of the model of interactive proofs (introduced by Goldwasser, Micali and Rackoff [161]).

-The PCP Theorem itself is a culmination of a sequence of works, starting with Babai, Fortnow, and Lund [25], who showed that (unrestricted) PCPs (which are merely restricted by the verification time) captured the class $\mathcal{NEXP}$ , continuing with the different "scale downs" of that result to the poly-logarithmic query complexity level (by Babai, Fortnow, Levin and Szegedy [24] and Feige, Goldwasser, Lovász, Safra and Szegedy [97]), and culminating with the PCP characterizations of $\mathcal{NP}$ (by Arora and Safra [21] and Arora, Lund, Motwani, Sudan and Szegedy [20]).
-These developments were inspired by the discovery of the power of interactive proof systems and made use of techniques developed towards this end (by Lund, Fortnow, Karloff, Nisan, and Shamir [187, 232]).
-The alternative proof of the PCP Theorem was found by Dinur [83] more than a decade later.
+The PCP Theorem itself is a culmination of a sequence of works, starting with Babai, Fortnow, and Lund [29], who showed that (unrestricted) PCPs (which are merely restricted by the verification time) captured the class \mathcal{NEXP} , continuing with the different "scale downs"61 of that result to the poly-logarithmic query complexity level (by Babai, Fortnow, Levin and Szegedy [28] and Feige, Goldwasser, Lovász, Safra and Szegedy [107]), and culminating with the PCP characterizations of \mathcal{NP} (by Arora and Safra [25] and Arora, Lund, Motwani, Sudan and Szegedy [24]).
+These developments were inspired by the discovery of the power of interactive proof systems and made use of techniques developed towards this end (by Lund, Fortnow, Karloff, Nisan, and Shamir [202, 253]).
+The alternative proof of the PCP Theorem was found by Dinur [92] more than a decade later.

-The model of PCPs of Proximity was introduced by Ben-Sasson, Goldreich, Harsha, Sudan and Vadhan [40], and is almost identical to the notion of Assignment Testers introduced independently by Dinur and Reingold [85].
-We believe that the proof composition paradigm (of [21]) becomes much more clear when explicitly referring to the inner verifiers as PCPs of Proximity (and to the outer verifiers as being robust).
-In retrospect, the work of [24] should be viewed as a PCP of Proximity of poly-logarithmic verification time for statements that are encoded using a specific error correction code.
+The model of PCPs of Proximity was introduced by Ben-Sasson, Goldreich, Harsha, Sudan and Vadhan [44], and is almost identical to the notion of Assignment Testers introduced independently by Dinur and Reingold [94].62 We believe that the proof composition paradigm (of [25]) becomes much more clear when explicitly referring to the inner verifiers as PCPs of Proximity (and to the outer verifiers as being robust).
+In retrospect, the work of [28] should be viewed as a PCP of Proximity of poly-logarithmic verification time for statements that are encoded using a specific error correction code.

-&lt;sup>60The term "scale down" is meant to capture the conceptual contents of moving from $\mathcal{NEXP}$ to $\mathcal{NP}$ .
+61The term "scale down" is meant to capture the conceptual contents of moving from \mathcal{NEXP} to \mathcal{NP} .
 It is certainly not meant to diminish the impressive technical achievement involved.

 There is a fair amount of confusion regarding credits for the introduction of the notion of locally testable codes (LTCs).
-This definition (or at least a related notion) is arguably implicit in [24] as well as in subsequent works on PCP.
-However, as discussed in Section 13.2.4, these implicit definitions do not differentiate between the actual notion and related ones (see, e.g., Footnote 62).
-The definition of locally testable codes has appeared independently in the works of Friedl and Sudan [110] and Rubinfeld and Sudan [225] as well as in the PhD Thesis of Arora [19].
-The distinction between the weak and strong notions (see Definition 13.7) is due to Goldreich and Sudan [144], which initiated a systematic study of these notions.
+This definition (or at least a related notion)63 is arguably implicit in [28] as well as in subsequent works on PCP.
+However, as discussed in Section 13.2.4, these implicit definitions do not differentiate between the actual notion and related ones (see, e.g., Footnote 63).
+The definition of locally testable codes has appeared independently in the works of Friedl and Sudan [120] and Rubinfeld and Sudan [246] as well as in the PhD Thesis of Arora [23].
+The distinction between the weak and strong notions (see Definition 13.7) is due to Goldreich and Sudan [157], which initiated a systematic study of these notions.

-As stated in Section 13.3.2.2, our presentation reverses the historical order in which the corresponding results (for codes and proofs) were achieved.
-That is, the constructions of locally testable proofs of polynomial length, captured in the PCP Theorem [21, 20], predated the coding counterparts.
+As stated in Footnote 39, our presentation reverses the historical order in which the corresponding results (for codes and proofs) were achieved.
+That is, the constructions of locally testable proofs of polynomial length, captured in the PCP Theorem [25, 24], predated the coding counterparts.